 - NC income tax return

 Regulations concerning classifying students by residence for tuition purposes are set forth in detail in a Manual to Assist the Public Higher Educational Institutions of North Carolina in the Matter of Student Residence Classification for Tuition Purposes.
-The Manual is available on request in the office of the Director of Admissions and in the library.
+The Manual is available on request in the office of the Registrar.

 If a student is determined to be an out-of-state student, they may appeal this decision.
 The process is as follows:

-- Complete the College of The Albemarle Residency Application and submit it to the Admissions office no later than 10 business days after the start of the semester.
+- Complete the College of The Albemarle Residency Application and submit it to the Registrar's office no later than 10 business days after the start of the semester.

-- Within 10 business days of the semester, the Residency Committee will review the appeal and determines the status.
+- Within 10 business days of the semester, the Residency Committee will review the appeal and determine the status.

-- The student is then sent a letter from the Director of Admissions notifying them of the decision.
+- The student is then sent a letter from the Registrar notifying them of the decision.

-- A student may discuss this matter further with the Director of Admissions
+- A student may discuss this matter further with the Registrar.

 Back to Top